-This section is dedicated to remembering those firefighters who have given their lives in the line of duty and to honour the personal sacrifices and commitment that our firefighters make each and every day.
+Each year, CFA holds a memorial service to remember those firefighters who gave their lives to protect others and to honour the personal sacrifices and commitment our firefighters make each and every day.

 If you have any corrections, comments, or would like to provide a photo of a loved one, please contact email@example.com

 * The memorial also commemorates firefighters from CFA’s predecessor organisations, the Country Fire Brigades Board and the Bush Fire Brigades Committee, prior to the formation of CFA.